israelpereira55/VRPTW/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Vehicle Routing Problem (VRP) is a known combinatorial problem for it's difficult (NP-hard).
-On this project, we seek to solve the Vehicle Routing Problem with Time Windows (VRPTW).
+The Vehicle Routing Problem is a known hard-to-solve combinatorial problem (NP-hard).
+In this project, we seek to solve the Vehicle Routing Problem with Time Windows (VRPTW).